roflmaostc/DeconvOptim.jl/docs/src/workflow/basic_workflow.md

 From these examples one can also understand the different effects of the regularizers.

 The picture below shows the general principle of DeconvOptim.jl.
-Since we interprete deconvolution as an optimization we initialize the reconstruction variables *rec*.
+Since we interpret deconvolution as an optimization we initialize the reconstruction variables *rec*.
 *rec* is a array of pixels which are the variables we are optimizing for.
 Then we can apply some mapping eg. to reconstruct only pixels having non-negative intensity values.
 Afterwards we compose the *total loss* functions.
 It consists of a regularizing part (weighted with $\lambda$) and a *loss* part.